Gonzalo Castillo (politician): Request for interpellation

 On 14 March 2017, congressperson Wellington Arnaud asked the Congress of the Republic to interrogate Castillo Terrero (then Minister of Public Works and Communications), regarding the Odebrecht case, to explain the execution of the contracts made with the Brazilian construction company.
 He assured that in several works there was no evidence of approval of the funds for sinister purposes.

 On 23 July 2019, Congressman Fidelio Despradel also requested an interpellation, to explain his participation in six works in which Odebrecht had made irregular disbursements through its bribery department, including Miches-Sabana de La Mar, the expansion of the San Pedro de Macorís highway, the Turístico del Este highway, the Coral highway, the Santiago Ecovía and the Cibao-Sur highway.
 According to the draft resolution that had been deposited in the Chamber of Deputies, Castillo Terrero made considerable addendums that increased the final cost of the work to favor the construction company in 2013, 2014, 2015, 2016 and 2017.

 In June 2019, the International Consortium of Investigative Journalists revealed, through the Época magazine in Brazil, that Odebrecht paid US$39 million in bribes to the Castillo Terrero, as well as to the vice president of the Dominican Corporation of State Electrical Companies (CDEEE), Rubén Bichara, for the construction of the Punta Catalina Thermoelectric Plant.

 On 7 August 2019, the Somos Pueblo movement released an 80-page book called "Gonzalazo" that contains information about acts of corruption by Castillo Terrero, and clarified that he would go to the Attorney General's Office to request the investigation into his relationship with shady dealings with Odebrecht and the association of its companies with the Dominican government.

 Arrest

-On March 2023, Castillo was arrested along Donald Guerrero and José Ramón Peralta on charges of corruption.Later he was held under house arrest and the remaining two politicians were jailed.
-However on December 2023, a judge overturned his house arrest but prevented him from travelling abroad.
+In March 2023, Castillo was arrested along Donald Guerrero and José Ramón Peralta on charges of corruption.
+Later he was held under house arrest and the remaining two politicians were jailed.
+However, in December 2023, a judge overturned his house arrest but prevented him from travelling abroad.